gongzix/NeuroClips/README.md

 - May.
 24, 2024.
 Project release.

 ## Data Preprocessing
-We use the cc2017 dataset from [this](https://purr.purdue.edu/publications/2809/1)
+We use the cc2017(Wen et al, 2017) dataset from [this](https://purr.purdue.edu/publications/2809/1), you can download and follow the [official preprocess](./preprocess/preprocess_code/ReadMe.pdf)

 ## Reconstruction Demos
 ### *Human Behavior*